Food & Beverage

 New Zealand School of Food & Wine

-How to taste and describe spirits using the WSET Level 2 Systematic Approach to Tasting (SAT)
+Use the WSET Level 2 Systematic Approach to Tasting Spirits (SAT) to evaluate and describe spirits.

 What you need to know first